Kyptronix-LLP-Development-Solutions/Oradah-Database-Helper/Animated Video Concepts/readme.md

 # Animated Video Title along with Scripts
 ----
-## What is Bookkeeping? - Introduction to the concept of bookkeeping and its importance for businesses.
+## Day 1.
+What is Bookkeeping? - Introduction to the concept of bookkeeping and its importance for businesses.

 ### **Script for "What is Bookkeeping?" – 1-Minute Animated Video**